-- (a) briefly, the policy objectives sought to be achieved by the draft management plan; - (b) where copies of the draft plan may be obtained or inspected; - (c) that anyone may comment on the draft plan; - (d) how and when comments may be made; - (e) how consultation about the draft plan will take place.
+- (b) where copies of the draft plan may be obtained or inspected; - (c) that anyone may comment on the draft plan; - (d) how and when comments may be made; - (e) how consultation about the draft plan will take place.

 (4) The notice must allow at least 28 days from its publication for the making of comments.